Was this page helpful?

 It will display the following information:

-Account Name - The name of your account.
+Account/Project - The name of your AWS account or GCP Project.

 Date Added - The date when the account was added to ScyllaDB Cloud.